USS PC-598: Hawaii, Midway and Canton

-September, October and November 1943 were spent patrolling and escorting ships between Midway and Pearl Harbor, including the fleet oilier Neshanic and the transport William Ward Burrows.
-Thanksgiving 1943 was spent at Midway.
-Back at Pearl Harbor the ship was docked for an engine overhaul on 9 December which was completed on 21 December in preparation for heading towards harms way in the Western Pacific.
+The months of September, October and November 1943 were spent patrolling and escorting ships between Midway Island and Pearl Harbor, including the fleet oilier Neshanic and the transport William Ward Burrows.
+The submarine chaser spent the Thanksgiving of 1943 at Midway Island.
+The ship was docked at Pearl Harbor for an engine overhaul on 9 December, which was completed on 12 days later on 21 December in preparation to head towards harms way in the Western Pacific.

 Makin, Espiritu Santo and Fiji

 On 31 January 1944 the ship was underway from Pearl Harbor to Espiritu Santo, escorting the cargo ship Vega and the Liberty ship Mary Bickerdyke.
-First stop was Makin Atoll in the Gilbert Islands on 9 February.
-At Makin were Hydrographer, there to survey the lagoon and anchorages, and the destroyer Capps, late of Scapa Flow, Scotland and Gibraltar in the Atlantic.
-Departing the atoll on 13 February, the ship stopped briefly at Funafuti on 16 February, anchoring alongside the repair ship Luzon and taking fuel and water from the minesweeper, YMS-290.
-The ship departed Funafuti on 16 February, detouring to collect the tanker Gulfbird and escort it to Espiritu Santo, entering Selwyn Straight in the New Hebrides on 20 February.
+The first stop was in Makin Atoll, Gilbert Islands on 9 February.
+At Makin were the US ships Hydrographer, there to survey the lagoon and anchorages, and the destroyer Capps, late of Scapa Flow.
+Departing the atoll on 13 February, the ship stopped briefly at Funafuti on 16 February, anchoring and taking fuel and water from the minesweeper, YMS-290.
+The ship departed Funafuti on 16 February, detouring to collect the tanker Gulfbird and escort it to Espiritu Santo, to enter Selwyn Straight in the New Hebrides on 20 February.
 That same day, unable to raise anchor, 45 fathoms of chain and the anchor were cut loose and marked with a buoy to be recovered later by the tug Rail, a Pearl Harbor survivor.
 On 27 February the ship was degaussed at Espiritu Santo to reduce the risk of detonating magnetic mines.

-Dull, monotonous duty in dismal surroundings
+Training

 Force 7 winds and rough seas removed the upper racks Mousetrap and capstan control on 4 March.
 PC-598 spent 7–9 March hunting for a reported enemy submarine with the destroyer Coolbaugh, later determined to be a wild goose chase.
 The storm damage to the capstan was finally repaired 25 March.
 The same day the crew test fired their 20mm Oerlikon guns at a towed sleeve in company with SC-502 and SC-639, finding the new Mark 14 sights produced poor results compared to the previous method involving the use of tracers.
 During March, the sub chaser escorted an odd assortment of ships to and from collection and dispersal points near Espritu Santo, including the transports Naos and Lyra, a US Army cargo vessel F-53, the tanker Cape Hatteras, the cargo vessel Tjibesar and a Dutch merchant ship Boschfontein.
 On 26 March the ship headed for Suva, Fiji with two Liberty ships, Ethan A. Hitchcock and Edwin Meredith.
 Edwin Meredith peeled off on its own on 29 March, but Ethan A. Hitchcock continued on with the sub chaser to Suva, arriving 30 March.
 PC-598 then proceeded solo to Vunda Point at Viti Levu Island.